Eligibility for Applying for the Carnegie Elective Community Engagement Classification (April 18, 2018)

 - Public announcement of the classified campuses will be made in January 2020.

 For the 2020 classification, campuses that have not previously received the classification will need to submit an application using what is referred to as the “first-time documentation framework.”
 A PDF version of the 2020 Documentation Framework, to be used for planning purposes only, is available here.
 Included in this version are call-out boxes that provide guidance to assist institutions in the documentation planning process.
+To complete the online payment, you can access the online application portal here.
+If you have already completed your online payment for the classification, you can log in to our online platform and access your application here.

 For the 2020 classification, institutions that received the classification in 2010 and are seeking to retain the classification will be able to re-apply through a reclassification process.
 A PDF version of the 2020 application for reclassification, to be used for planning purposes only, is available here.
+To complete the online payment, you can access the online portal here.
+If you have already completed your online payment for the classification, you can log in to our online platform and access your application here.

 Changes to the 2020 Documentation Framework

 In each five-year classification cycle, changes are made to the documentation framework.
 These revisions are incorporated into the existing framework and reflect changes in the community engagement field and/or gaps identified in the framework.
-Each cycle the revision process is refined, becomes more formal, and includes an increasingly diverse set of contributing mechanisms.
+Each cycle the revision process is refined, becomes more formal and includes an increasingly diverse set of contributing mechanisms.
 You can find more information about the 2020 framework revision process and the plan for 2025 revisions linked here.

 The Swearer Center created a list of frequently asked questions for campuses to review in regards to the 2020 Carnegie Community Engagement Classification application process.